 One notable omission from the Attorney General's Consultation Paper into Tranche 2 reforms is the exclusion of High Value Goods Dealers, which for some unknown reason is not even considered to be the subject of the consultation process, which is a significant oversight.
-This is surprising, particularly since the Attorney General Department's predecessor, the Home Affairs Department who in November 2016, issued its own consultation paper on a model for regulating high value dealers under the AML/CTF Act, so a "please explain" as to why this was omitted would be very telling?
+This is surprising, particularly since the Attorney General Department's predecessor, the Home Affairs Department who in November 2016, issued its own consultation paper on a model for regulating high value dealers under the AML/CTF Act.
+Can the Attorney General's Department please explain why High Value Dealers have been omitted from this consultation paper?